astrotime/timenomad_app/collections/_posts/2018-09-28-masculine-feminine-transgender-in-astrology.md

 | Neptune | Moon
 | Pluto |  Mars

 What could this mean?
-Being very slowly moving planets, trans-saturnian bodies represent trends at the societal level, changes that germinate totally unseen until finally arrived and manifested.
+Being very slowly moving planets, trans-Saturnian bodies represent trends at the societal level, changes that germinate totally unseen until finally arrived and manifested.

 At the personal level, they are enhancers of the classical planets, they actively transform the dominant hue of the classical planets as well as their gender qualities.